-When you suffer a cool work injury, you may be entitled to money for lost wages, medical treatment, vocational retraining and a permanent impairment award through the Department of Labor & Industries.
+When you suffer a work injury, you may be entitled to money for lost wages, medical treatment, vocational retraining and a permanent impairment award through the Department of Labor & Industries.
 Some of our clients are also awarded a pension or structured settlement.

 If your injury was caused by someone other than a co-worker, an auto accident or defective equipment, you may be entitled to additional compensation.
 Our attorneys will evaluate all avenues of recovery, but you must call.